exercism/csharp/exercises/practice/leap/.approaches/introduction.md

 # Introduction

-There are several idiomatic approaches to solve Leap.
+There are various idiomatic approaches to solve Leap.
+A basic approach can use a chain of boolean expressions to test the conditions.
+Another approach can use a [ternary operator][ternary-operator].
+Or a [switch][switch] on a [tuple][tuple] of the conditions can be used.

 ## Approach: Chain of Boolean expressions